mihailthebuilder/mihailthebuilder/README.md

-# Howdy 🤠 I'm Mihail and I work on projects that combine machine learning and software engineering
+# Howdy 🤠 I'm Mihail and I'm a Full-Stack Developer with extensive data science knowledge

 # Projects